Deception: Deception detection

 Many people believe that they are good at deception, though this confidence is often misplaced.
 Deception detection can decrease with increased empathy.
 Emotion recognition training does not affect the ability to detect deception.

 Mark Frank proposes that deception is detected at the cognitive level.
 Lying requires deliberate conscious behavior, so listening to speech and watching body language are important factors in detecting lies.
-If a response to a question has a lot disturbances, less talking time, repeated words, and poor logical structure, then the person may be lying.
+If a response to a question has a lot of disturbances, less talking time, repeated words, and poor logical structure, then the person may be lying.
 Vocal cues such as frequency height and variation may also provide meaningful clues to deceit.

-Fear specifically causes heightened arousal in liars, which manifests in more frequent blinking, pupil dilation, speech disturbances, and a higher pitched voice.
-The liars that experience guilt have been shown to make attempts at putting distance between themselves and the deceptive communication, producing "nonimmediacy cues".
+Fear specifically causes heightened arousal in liars, which manifests in more frequent blinking, pupil dilation, speech disturbances, and a higher-pitched voice.
+The liars who experience guilt have been shown to make attempts at putting distance between themselves and the deceptive communication, producing "nonimmediacy cues".
 These can be verbal or physical, including speaking in more indirect ways and showing an inability to maintain eye contact with their conversation partners.
 Another cue for detecting deceptive speech is the tone of the speech itself.
 Streeter, Krauss, Geller, Olson, and Apple (1977) have assessed that fear and anger, two emotions widely associated with deception, cause greater arousal than grief or indifference, and note that the amount of stress one feels is directly related to the frequency of the voice.